Topgolf Las Vegas opens up shop, just off the fabulous Strip, bringing their brand of Golf Entertainment to the masses, of tourist!

 There’s been a ton of “new” in Las Vegas of late.
-From the opening of the T-Mobile arena to the brand new IKEA, construction in progress of a few Cracker Barrels and the constant rumors of Chick-Fil-A, there’s certainly been some buzz in regards to my city.
-Even with the pending demise of the Wynn Golf Course, golfers in the valley have something to be happy about and hopefully to all of them they feel like I do believing the most exciting of all of these new openings took place last week when Topgolf Las Vegas open it’s doors to the public.
+From the opening of the T-Mobile arena to the brand new IKEA, construction in progress of a few Cracker Barrels and the constant rumors of Chick-Fil-A, there’s undoubtedly been some buzz in regards to my city.
+Even with the pending demise of the Wynn Golf Course, golfers in the valley have something to be happy about and hopefully to all of them they feel like I do believe the most exciting of all of these new openings took place last week when Topgolf Las Vegas open it’s doors to the public.

 Early last year Topgolf announced they were coming to Vegas and since the day of that press release I’ve been waiting ever so patiently for the day the bays opened and the fun to begin.

-After only seeing Topgolf in photos via my Instagram and Twitter feeds I wasn’t completely surprised by what I was about to see but that didn’t prevent me from being impressed by any means.
-The facility is incredible and it will present you with some wow factor, they hit the ball on the screws with the overall appearance.
+After only seeing Topgolf in photos via my Instagram and Twitter feeds I wasn’t completely surprised by what I was about to see, but that didn’t prevent me from being impressed by any means.
+The facility is incredible, and it will present you with some wow factor, they hit the ball on the screws with the overall appearance.
 It’s a show stopper

 The staff was incredible from the Valets (yes, you’re going to need to valet unless you want to park a few blocks down the street at the MGM parking garage.) to the greeters at the front doors and our bay attendant.
 You can tell customer service is a crucial element to the success of the company.
-It may have only been opening weekend and all the employees were in tip top shape for the customer interactions but they nailed it and it left an impression.
+It may have only been opening weekend, and all the employees were in tip-top shape for the customer interactions but they nailed it, and it left an impression.

 OK, disclaimer out of the way…

-After entering we made out way to the check in line.
-There were plenty of employees behind the counter so the wait was minimal at best.
-The check-in process took less than 5min, which was a relief considering I had my both of my kids with me.
+After entering, we made our way to the check-in line.
+There were plenty of employees behind the counter, so the wait was minimal at best.
+The check-in process took less than 5min, which was a relief considering I had both of my kids with me.

 Across from the yard sits the range where you get your first real glimpse of the action.
 It very dark inside the bays so I brightened the photos up otherwise this would have looked like a silhouette.

-We had been waiting about 10min when i received a text:
+We had been waiting about 10min when I received a text:

 Talking about taking advantage of technology.

-After going this first time I would recommend waiting for a bay in the center more.
-My older daughter can get the ball down the range so she had a good time but my little one struggled with aiming far left to try and hit into the 70 yard target.
-She had plenty of distance but you could tell she was having an issue getting the concept in her head that she needed to aim away from where the mats was pointed.
+After going this first time, I would recommend waiting for a bay in the center more.
+My older daughter can get the ball down the range, so she had a good time, but my little one struggled with aiming far left to try and hit into the 70-yard target.
+She had plenty of distance, but you could tell she was having an issue getting the concept in her head that she needed to aim away from where the mats were lined up.
 Regardless she still had a lot of fun which made me happy.

 The closest thing I can relate Topgolf to is a bowling alley.
 You can bring your own clubs (like I wasn’t going to do that) or you can just show up and use the clubs they provide.
-Which to my eye look a lot like some Callaways but I could be wrong you could decide for yourself.
+Which to my eye look a lot like some Callaways, but I could be wrong you could decide for yourself.

-The games they offer look entertaining but we went with the suggested Topgolf game and the kids had a blast.
-Watching their faces light up after registering points was the highlight of the day for me and for them!
-For the hour we had we got in two games of Topgolf (mind you this was with a 10 year old and a 7 year old) and after the second game there was still about 10 minutes on the clock.
+The games they offer look entertaining but we went with the suggested Topgolf game, and the kids had a blast.
+Watching their faces light up after registering points was the highlight of the day for them and me!
+For the hour we had we got in two games of Topgolf (mind you this was with a 10-year-old and a 7-year-old), and after the second game, there was still about 10 minutes on the clock.

 I spent a total of $65 ($15 of that was their $5 membership for each of us) and had a great time with my kids doing something we all love.
-It not a $5 bucket of balls at your local course but I can pretty much guarantee your local course doesn’t offer all the variety you’ll experience at place like Topgolf Las Vegas.
+It not a $5 bucket of balls at your local course but I can pretty much guarantee your local spot doesn’t offer all the variety you’ll experience at a place like Topgolf Las Vegas.

 I think that’s awesome for golf and it’s future growth.
-This is a great venue for people who want to enjoy the game and not feel pressured to act right, behave, follow the rules or dress codes and just have some fun swinging away at some golf balls.
+Topgolf is an excellent venue for people who want to enjoy the game and not feel pressured to act right, behave, follow the rules or dress codes and have some fun swinging away at some golf balls.
 Throw in a bar or two, a swimming pool, some good dance music, the lights and glam of Vegas and BOOM, let the fun ensue.